beehive-lab/TornadoVM/assembly/src/docs/9_PROFILER.md

 * *COPY_IN_TIME*: OpenCL timers for copy in (host to device)
 * *COPY_OUT_TIME*: OpenCL timers for copy out (device to host)
+* *DISPATCH_TIME*: time spent for dispatching a submitted OpenCL command
 * *TOTAL_KERNEL_TIME*: It is the sum of all OpenCL kernel timers.
 For example, if a task-schedule contains 2 tasks, this timer reports the sum of execution of the two kernels.
 * *TOTAL_BYTE_CODE_GENERATION*: time spent in the Tornado bytecode generation
 * *TOTAL_TASK_SCHEDULE_TIME*: Total execution time.
 It contains all timers